xiaoxiae/slama.dev/_posts/2023-02-08-mining-massive-datasets.md

 - we can't store the whole \(N\), we'd like to approximate with the smallest error

 ##### Flajolet-Martin
-{% math ENalgorithm "Flajolet-Martin" %}
+{% math algorithm "Flajolet-Martin" %}
 - pick a hash function \(h\) that maps each of the \(N\) elements to at least \(\log_2 N\) bits
 - let \(r(a)\) be the number of trailing zeroes in \(h(a)\)
 	- estimated number of distinct elements is \(2^{\max_a r(a)} \)